Coherence-gated quantum devices via real-time weak measurement: The measurement--coherence--drive triad

 Figure~\ref{fig:uncond_vs_cond}(a) shows ten representative conditional trajectories alongside the Lindblad solution.
 The individual $S_\mathrm{cond}(t)$ traces remain of order unity throughout the evolution, regularly crossing the threshold $\Sth = 0.7$ and enabling certification.
 The Lindblad solution decays to a near-zero steady state $S_\mathrm{uncond}^\mathrm{ss} \approx 0.02$.

 Figure~\ref{fig:uncond_vs_cond}(b) shows the final-time distribution $P[S_\mathrm{cond}(T)]$ across 3000 trajectories.
-The distribution is broad and centred near $S_\mathrm{typ}$, with a substantial fraction of events falling to the right of $\Sth = 0.7$.
+The distribution is broad and weighted toward high coherence, with the empirical mean $\langle S_\mathrm{cond}(T)\rangle \approx 0.65$ sitting somewhat below the analytical estimate $S_\mathrm{typ} = 0.76$, and a substantial fraction of events falling to the right of $\Sth = 0.7$.
 The routing decision therefore selects from a genuine population of high-coherence events, not from a uniformly degraded ensemble.
+The reconditioning mechanism behind this gap is unpacked further in Supplementary Information Sec.~S2.